milzj/MPBNGCInterface.jl/README.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-I have tested the module using the `julia version 1.1.1`.
+I have tested the module using the `julia version 1.1.1` and
+`julia version 1.3.1`

 ## Custom Installation